Prev @ the LEGO Group

 reach out to view my full project

-This project came with plenty of other challenges and discoveries too—from search intelligence concerns to MVP designs and additional UI issues.
+This project came with plenty of other challenges and discoveries, from search intelligence to MVP designs.
 I’d be more than happy to walk you through the rest over a coffee chat or interview!
+In the meantime, check out my other projects: